Satanic Verses: Historicity debate

-Since William Muir, the historicity of this episode has been largely accepted by secular academics.
+Since William Muir, the historicity of this episode had been accepted by secular academics.
 Some orientalists, however, argued against the historic authenticity of these verses on various grounds.
 Sean Anthony observes a trend of more recent scholarship towards rejecting the historicity of the story after a period in which scholars were more divided.

 William Montgomery Watt and Alfred Guillaume claim that stories of the event were true based upon the implausibility of Muslims fabricating a story so unflattering to their prophet: "Muhammad must have publicly recited the satanic verses as part of the Qur'ān; it is unthinkable that the story could have been invented by Muslims, or foisted upon them by non-Muslims."
-Trude Ehlert, in the Encyclopaedia of Islam, finds Watt's reason to be insufficient, stating "The story in its present form (as related by al-Ṭabarī, al-Wāḳidī, and Ibn Saʿd) cannot be accepted as historical for a variety of reasons".